 e. to hold membership of another organisation, association, society, company, union or trusteeship where there is no possible benefit or perception of benefit which might impact on the individual’s motives, actions and/or decision making

 f. to be involved in RACGP approved collaborations with another person or organisation (other than that approval process itself),

 g. in those situations stipulated in clause 77 of the Constitution.

 5.5 Gifts and hospitality

-Gifts or hospitality received by an RACGP Councillor, member or staff which may reasonably be considered as connected to their position as a Decision Maker (or potential future Decision Maker) must not be accepted or solicited.
+Gifts or hospitality received by an RACGP Board member, member or staff which may reasonably be considered as connected to their position as a Decision Maker (or potential future Decision Maker) must not be accepted or solicited.
 Any such gift or hospitality must promptly be reported to the individual’s direct report.

 This provision excludes gifts directed to the RACGP, where it can reasonably be considered the gift is provided in consideration of some purpose other than an attempt to influence Decisions.